adcondev/my-learning-notes/RED2000/NOTES.md

 - Also, i checked the main concepts of system design and scaling.
 - I checked SQL Injection countermeasures.

+- I added a guide on Saga patterns, including Choreography and Orchestration.
+- I continued with service discovery patterns in microservices.
+I added a simple graph for client-side and server-side discovery.

 ---

 ## 🎯 **Current Focus Areas**